AndreyTokmakov/CppProjects/OptimisationPerformanceTuning/Loop_Unrolling.md

    (unrolling an outer loop and intermixing operations from inner loops)

-# Drawbacks:
+### Drawbacks:

-1. Code size increase:
+1. Code size increase:<br>
-   The unrolled loop is longer in terms of machine code.
+   The unrolled loop is longer in terms of machine code.<br>
-   This can bloat the instruction cache or even prevent the CPU’s loop buffer/micro-op cache from holding the whole loop efficiently
+   This can bloat the instruction cache or even prevent the CPU’s loop buffer/micro-op cache from holding the whole loop efficiently<br>
-   If the loop body is large or the unroll factor is big, you might end up hurting performance by causing more instruction cache misses.
+   If the loop body is large or the unroll factor is big, you might end up hurting performance by causing more instruction cache misses.<br>
-   Agner Fog’s optimization guide notes that excessive unrolling can overload the code cache and even defeat the loopback buffer on some CPU
+   Agner Fog’s optimization guide notes that excessive unrolling can overload the code cache and even defeat the loopback buffer on some CPU<br>

 2. If N is not a multiple of the unroll factor, you need extra handling for the leftover iterations (as shown above), which adds a bit of complexity.

-3. Diminishing returns:
+3. Diminishing returns:<br>
-   Unrolling beyond a certain point gives no benefit and can even hurt.
+   Unrolling beyond a certain point gives no benefit and can even hurt.<br>
-   Often unrolling by 2x or 4x is enough.
+   Often unrolling by 2x or 4x is enough.<br>
    Compilers sometimes unroll small loops automatically at higher optimization levels, so manual unrolling might be redundant.